mhusm/XD-MVC/Examples/Gallery/readme.md

 You can add your own photos to the image folder, just use the same folder structure as the example albums.

 ##Photo Credits
+Some photos (the nice ones) in the Bike album have been taken by Reto Conconi.